 Making Valentine’s Day a Family Affair

 These fair and controlled experiences seem to end just when hormones start to fire up!
 Leaving the safety of elementary school, middle schoolers begin the free fall of Valentine’s Day - I guess just like I did.
-Likely my older kiddos also sweated the “candy grams”, “locker decorations” or other middle school Valentine’s rituals.
-My youngest will soon survive that drama as well.
+They likely sweat the “candy grams”, “locker decorations” or other middle school Valentine’s rituals.
 During these adolescent years, this holiday does in good measure offer an opportunity to build grit, tolerate insecurity and disappointment, and hopefully on one or two occasions, create a special, loving memory.

 Hopeful Directions for Valentine’s Day’s Future - Inclusivity, Friendship and Thoughts for Those in Need

 I can’t help but wonder if this reflection on the origins of Valentine’s Day doesn’t to some degree highlight hope and direction for us all.
 A highly sexualized, violent ritual eventually morphed into a tamer, more romanticized celebration.
 And a few centuries later, even our preschoolers can safely join in - celebrating friendship!!
 Thank you, elementary teachers, for leading a new way, lighting a path to inclusion, kindness and thoughtfulness.
 May your lessons expand a bit to middle, then high school, in some age appropriate way - not through controlled inclusion, but through reflection on the message we send each other and society at large.
 May in start to include more awareness and sensitivity to sexual spectrum.
-While I am a strong believer in celebrating romantic love - especially my own - I like the idea of also including family and friendship love in our modern Valentine’s rituals.
+While I am a strong believer in celebrating romantic love - especially my own -why not also include family and friendship love in our modern Valentine’s rituals.
 How can we in our intimate circles and communities be joyful around the 14th - celebrating all sorts of love, but also mindful of those who are hurting - those who have lost loved ones, are alone, or simply feel alone?
 Should our thoughts focus as much on those who have lost a job, who battle an illness, or whose family is tiny and/or distant as the one who makes our heart throb?
-My youngest will join my Valentine outing tonight - at an intimate dinner for three!
-And just to get those creative juices flowing and stretch her a bit beyond the Hallmark, candy and chocolate hyped holiday...
-I will ask her not just, "Who is/are your Valentine(s)?" but also, "Who in your world could use a Valentine the most?"
+So when celebrating Valentine’s Day, stretch beyond the candy, chocolate, roses and Hallmark calls, and ask a youngster, not just, "Who is/are your Valentine(s)?" but also, "Who in your world could use a Valentine the most?"